braze-inc/braze-docs/_docs/_hidden/private_betas/catalog.md

 - Maximum of 5,000 items (rows)
 - Maximum of 30 fields (columns)
 - Maximum CSV file size of 100MB
-- Maximum field value (cell) size of 0.5kb
+- Maximum field value (cell) size of 0.5KB
 - Only letters, numbers, hyphens, and underscores for `id` and header values

-We also recommend that you lowercase all text in your CSV files.
+We also recommend that you format all text in your CSV files as lowercase.

 {% alert note %}
 Need more space to accomodate for your CSV files?
 Please contact your Braze Account Manager for more information about upgrading your catalogs.